4rji/LocIp/README.md

 The tool expects the GeoLite2 City database at `/opt/4rji/GeoLite2-City.mmdb`.
 You can:

-1. Download it from MaxMind
+1. Download it from MaxMind and accept their license
 2. Place it in the expected location
 3. Or modify the `dbPath` constant in `geoip.go`